Frequently asked questions

 What about bacteria?

-Dogs and cats are well equipped to deal with low levels of bacteria in food; their saliva has anti-bacterial properties, and the pH level in the stomach of raw-fed dogs is so low (1-2) that it kills the majority of pathogens.
+Dogs and cats are well equipped to deal with low levels of bacteria in food.
+Their saliva has anti-bacterial properties, and the PH level in the stomach of raw-fed dogs is so low (1-2) that it kills the majority of pathogens.
 Healthy dogs will not get 'food poisoning' from being fed raw.

-We stock DEFRA approved manufacturers, who regularly submit their product for testing for a range of bacteria (including salmonella, e coli and listeria).
+We stock DEFRA approved manufacturers, who regularly submit their product for testing for a range of bacteria (including salmonella, e-coli and listeria).
 If there are any concerns about contamination, the product is recalled from the market - the risks here are the same as in any food product you see in the supermarket, and if you take a look on the Food Standards Agency website, you may be surprised to see that there are many more processed food recalls than raw!

-Just ensure you observe good hand and surface hygeine as you would when handling meat for yourself.
+Just ensure you observe good hand and surface hygeine as you would when handling raw meat for yourself.